Talking (and

 The Nordic Man dislikes all cruelty to animals, and is himself

-kind to them in the following scale: first the dog, then the horse
+kind to them in the following scale: first the dog, then the

-then the cat, then birds, and so on till you get to insects, after
+then the cat, then birds, and so on till you get to insects,

 which he stops caring.
 Microbes, oddly enough, he detests.
-He will
+He

 treat them in the most callous manner.